 The ‘gap amount’ for an eye injection given in the doctor’s rooms is currently $45.10.
 This is calculated as the schedule fee ($300.75) minus Medicare benefit ($255.65).
 (Refer to Table 1)

-Once the total gap amount for all Medicare items exceeds the Original Medicare Safety Net threshold* in a calendar year, the Original Medicare Safety Net will refund 100% of the schedule fee for subsequent Medicare items.
+Once the total gap amount for all non-hospital Medicare items exceeds the Original Medicare Safety Net threshold* in a calendar year, the Original Medicare Safety Net will refund 100% of the schedule fee for subsequent non-hospital Medicare items.
 For example, for Item 42738 (Injection fee), you would receive a benefit of $300.75.

 * The Original Medicare Safety Net threshold is set by the Australian Government and changes from time to time.
 In 2018 the threshold is $461.30.

 Costs may vary between doctors and doctors may charge more than the Medicare schedule fee.
 The difference between what the doctor charges and the Medicare benefit is known as the ‘out-of-pocket’ cost.
 This is not the same as the ‘gap amount’.
 For example, if a doctor charges $400 for an in-rooms injection (item 42738), the out-of-pocket costs for this will be $144.35 per Table 2 below.

 If the Original Medicare Safety Net has also been reached, the out-of-pocket costs would be further reduced.
-Extended Medicare Safety Net: Once the total out-of-pocket costs for all non-hospital Medicare items exceed a certain threshold^ in a calendar year, the Extended Medicare Safety Net (EMSN) will refund the relevant Medicare benefit PLUS a further benefit of 80% of out-of-pocket costs for Medicare items.
+Extended Medicare Safety Net: Once the total out-of-pocket costs for all non-hospital Medicare items exceed a certain threshold^ in a calendar year, the Extended Medicare Safety Net (EMSN) will refund the relevant Medicare benefit PLUS a further benefit of 80% of out-of-pocket costs for non-hospital Medicare items.

 ^ The Extended Medicare Safety Net thresholds are set by the Australian Government and change from time to time.
-In 2017, the thresholds for out-of-pocket costs are:
+From 1 January 2018, the thresholds for out-of-pocket costs are:

 - Concession card holders: $668.10